-This service will benefit you, the candidate.
-Candidate Filing cannot be totally completed online due to State law, but it should make your filing process simpler and easier to understand.
+This portal will benefit you, the candidate.
+The service makes your filing process simple and easy.
 Benefits to the candidate include:

-- The Candidate Information Form may be completed and returned; - The candidate's qualifications to run for a specific contest can be verified; - The Candidate's Statement of Qualifications Deposit may be paid online by credit card; - Draft Candidates' Statements of Qualifications may be electronically submitted, allowing Registrar of Voters' staff to format the statements prior to the candidates coming to the office to sign the final documents.
-Formatting statements is time consuming; by submitting statements online, candidates will reduce their time spent at the Registrar of Voters' office; and - The Ballot Designation Worksheet, Code of Fair Campaign Practices, and Campaign Finance Reporting Forms may be downloaded prior to filing them at the Registrar of Voters' office.
+- The Candidate Information Form may be completed and returned; - The candidate's qualifications to run for a specific contest can be verified; - The Declaration of Candidacy can be downloaded, and the Oath of Office may be executed in the presence of a notary or via online video conferencing; - The Candidate's Statement of Qualifications may be paid online by credit card and submitted electronically; - The Ballot Designation Worksheet, Code of Fair Campaign Practices, and Campaign Finance Forms may be downloaded and submitted via mail or our secure drop box located outside of the Registrar of Voters' office.